-The first edition of the International Private Sewage Disposal Code (1995) was the culmination of an effort initiated in 1994 by a development committee appointed by the ICC and consisting of representatives of the three statutory members of the International Code Council at that time, including: Building Officials and Code Administrators International, Inc. (BOCA), International Conference of Building Officials (ICBO) and Southern Building Code Congress International (SBCCI).
+The first edition of the International Private Sewage Disposal Code (1995) was the culmination of an effort initiated in 1994 by a development committee appointed by ICC and consisting of representatives of the three statutory members of the International Code Council at that time, including: Building Officials and Code Administrators International, Inc. (BOCA), International Conference of Building Officials (ICBO) and Southern Building Code Congress International (SBCCI).
 The intent was to draft a comprehensive set of regulations for sewage disposal systems consistent with and inclusive of the scope of the existing model codes.
 Technical content of the latest model codes promulgated by BOCA, ICBO and SBCCI was used as the basis for the development.
-This 2012 edition presents the code as originally issued, with changes reflected in the 1997 through 2009 editions and further changes approved through the ICC Code Development Process through 2010.
-A new edition such as this is promulgated every three years.
+This 2015 edition presents the code as originally issued, with changes reflected in the 1997 through 2012 editions and with changes approved through the ICC Code Development Process through 2013 (completion of the Group B cycle, see below).
+A new edition such as this is promulgated every 3 years.

-This code is founded on principles intended to establish provisions consistent with the scope of a sewage disposal code that adequately protects public health, safety and welfare; provisions that do not unnecessarily increase construction costs; provisions that do not restrict the use of new materials, products or methods of construction; and provisions that do not give preferential treatment to particular types or classes of materials, products or methods of construction.
+This code is founded on principles intended to establish provisions consistent with the scope of a sewage disposal code that adequately protects public health, safety and welfare; provisions that do not unnecessarily increase construction costs; provisions that do not restrict the use of new materials, products or methods of construction and provisions that do not give preferential treatment to particular types or classes of materials, products or methods of construction.